ChernovDmitriy/Injection-Holder/README.md

 ```

 You should realize class `InjectionHolder` and use it in your application instance
-Your components will be store automatically (the logic of it you should realize in `LifecycleCallbacksRegistry`)
+Your components will be stay alive automatically (the logic of it you should realize in `LifecycleCallbacksRegistry`)

 ## License